The Best Everyday Jewelry Pieces You’ll Actually Want to Wear Daily

 - Continuous closure designs that won't open during sleep

 The perfect everyday necklace lies in the sweet spot between statement and subtlety—noticeable enough to enhance your look but not so dominant that it clashes with varying necklines or activities.
+When layering necklaces, the biggest concern is tangling, which is why chain selection matters more than most people realize.

 Chain Length and Style